-Although the yoga pose utkatasana translates to “chair pose,” is not as easy as just sitting down in your favorite recliner.
-This pose mimics the position of sitting in a chair, but since the chair is missing, you have to rely on the strength of your lower body to keep from falling to the ground.
+Based on the English name, you might think that the chair pose in yoga is as easy as sitting down in your favorite recliner.
+This pose (utkatasana in Sanskrit) mimics the position of sitting in a chair, but since the chair is missing, you have to rely on the strength of your lower body to keep from falling to the ground.

 In fact, the Sanskrit word “utkata” has a lot of meanings, including fierce, powerful, and awkward.
-When done correctly, utkatasana chair pose is all of those things combined, especially if it’s held for multiple breaths.
-Here’s how to do the pose with proper form, so you can get all of the benefits from it and progress in your yoga practice.
+(The exact translation of utkatasana is actually “powerful pose.”)
+And when done correctly, utkatasana chair pose is all of those things combined, especially if it’s held for multiple breaths.

 How to Perform Chair Pose (Utkatasana)